docker/docs/content/billing/faqs.md

 > **Early access features**
 >
-> Some users who bought a Docker Pro subscription after September 25, 2023 may have a different user interface experience.
-If your subscription has early access features, go to **Billing**, then **Payment methods and billing history** to find past invoices and update payment and billing information.
+> Some users who subscribed to Docker Pro after September 25, 2023 may have a different user interface experience.
+If your subscription has early access features, go to the **Billing** page for your account, then select the **Payment methods and billing history** link to find past invoices and update payment and billing information.
 { .restricted }

 ### Where can I view my billing date?